HyperSecurityLabs/oxide-communityedition-v8.6.9/README.md

 **HyperSecurityLabs · khaninkali · Lyara-Koroleva**

-> Every star brings OXIDE closer to sudo apt install oxide.
-Built for Kali, tested on Kali — destined for the official Kali Linux repositories.
+>Built for Kali, tested on Kali — destined for the official Kali Linux repositories.
 This is the last freely-available Community Edition.
 Future development moves exclusively to OXIDE Pro Edition.
 Every star on GitHub brings OXIDE closer to `sudo apt install oxide` on Kali Linux.
 ---